 Like all dual diagnoses, anxiety and alcohol or drugs have a complicated and intimate relationship.
 Many factors are at play: genetics, history of trauma, brain chemistry, medications that produce side-effects and substance abuse.

 It can be quite difficult to distinguish where anxiety stops and addiction begins.
 Sometimes, anxiety is the result of the addiction and other times, it is vice versa.
 Cocaine, meth, marijuana and alcohol can also bring about anxiety as a consequence of their abuse.
+At La Jolla Recovery, a mental health treatment encompasses substance use disorder and specific attention to the cognitive and biological factors.

 The problem is perpetuated by the fact that abusing alcohol or drugs causes manifold problems in the individual’s social, emotional and professional life, which again makes the anxiety worse.